Current Students Resources

 F-1 Students traveling out of the United States must have the 2nd page of their SEVIS Form I-20 signed by a Designated School Official (DSO).
 The signature (endorsement) is valid for 1 year for travel and re-entry.
 (Note: For students on OPT, the travel signature is valid for 6 months only.)
 If you are planning to travel out of the country, please visit the OISS with the following documents at least two weeks before departure.

 - Current Passport (valid for at least 6 months)

 - Current F-1 Visa - your F-1 Visa must be valid for re-entry into the United States

-If your F-1 Visa will be expired when you plan to return to the U.S., you will need to renew your VISA at a U.S. Embassy abroad while travelling.
-To do so, you will need to bring your SEVIS Form I-20 and a Good Standing Letter from OISS&SA to the embassy.
+If your F-1 Visa will be expired when you plan to return to the U.S., you will need to renew your VISA at a U.S. Embassy abroad while traveling.
+To do so, you will need to bring your SEVIS Form I-20 and HCC transcript to the embassy.

 F-1 Student Program Completion Verification Form